Masses of the $QQ\bar Q\bar Q$ tetraquarks in the relativistic diquark--antidiquark picture: Conclusions

-It was found that the predicted masses of all ground-state $QQ\bar Q\bar Q$ tetraquarks are above thresholds for decays into two heavy ($Q\bar Q$) mesons.
-Therefore they should rapidly fall-apart into two lowest allowed quarkonium states.
-Such decays proceed through quark rearrangements and are not suppressed both dynamically and kinematically.
-These states should be broad and, thus, difficult to observe experimentally.
-The states, which masses are predicted to be less than 200 MeV higher than the lowest allowed thresholds, are the $1^{+-}$ and $2^{++}$ states of the $cc\bar c\bar c$ tetraquark.
+It was found that the predicted masses of all ground-state $QQ\bar Q\bar Q$ tetraquarks are above the thresholds for decays into two heavy ($Q\bar Q$) mesons.
+Therefore they should rapidly fall apart into the two lowest allowed quarkonium states.
+Such decays proceed through quark rearrangements and are not suppressed dynamically or kinematically.
+These states should be broad and are thus difficult to observe experimentally.
+The states, with masses predicted to be less than 200 MeV higher than the lowest allowed thresholds, are the $1^{+-}$ and $2^{++}$ states of the $cc\bar c\bar c$ tetraquark.
 They have the smallest phase space for the decay to two charmonium states.
-The former one decays mainly to $\eta_c J/\psi$ while the latter one to $J/\psi J/\psi$.
+The former one decays mainly to $\eta_c J/\psi$ while the latter one decays to $J/\psi J/\psi$.
 The $2^{++}$ $cc\bar c\bar c$ state with the predicted mass 6367 MeV can correspond to the broad structure recently observed by the LHCb Collaboration \cite{Aaij:2020fnh} in the mass spectrum of $J/\psi$-pairs produced in proton-proton collisions.
-On the other hand all ground state $bb\bar b\bar b$ tetraquarks have masses significantly (400--500 MeV) higher than corresponding thresholds and thus should be very broad.
-This agrees well with the absence of the narrow beautiful tetraquarks in the $\Upsilon$-pair production reported by CMS \cite{cms} and LHCb \cite{lhcb}.
+On the other hand all ground-state $bb\bar b\bar b$ tetraquarks have masses significantly (400--500 MeV) higher than corresponding thresholds, and thus should be very broad.
+This agrees well with the absence of the narrow beautiful tetraquarks in the $\Upsilon$-pair production reported by the CMS \cite{cms} and LHCb \cite{lhcb} Collaborations.

 \acknowledgments We are grateful to A. Berezhnoy and D. Ebert for support and valuable discussions.